theprogrammer67/pgxhelper/README.md

 - **`Exec(ctx context.Context, query string, args ...any) (int64, error)`**: Executes a command (e.g., `INSERT`, `UPDATE`, `DELETE`) and returns the number of rows affected.
 - **`WithinTransaction(ctx context.Context, fn func(ctx context.Context) error, opt ...pgx.TxOptions) error`**: Executes the function `fn` within a database transaction.
 The transaction is automatically committed if `fn` returns `nil`, or rolled back if it returns an error.
 The context passed to `fn` carries the transaction.
 - **`Querier(ctx context.Context) Querier`**: Returns the underlying `pgx.Tx` if the context is transactional, otherwise returns the `pgxpool.Pool`.
 This is useful for interoperability with other libraries.

+## `sqlsetpgxhelper`

+The `sqlsetpgxhelper` package provides a `DBHelper`, which is an alternative to the main `pgxhelper.DBHelper`.
+It is designed to work with the [sqlset](https://github.com/nofeaturesonlybugs/sqlset) library, allowing you to manage your SQL queries in separate files instead of embedding them as strings in your Go code.

+This is particularly useful for larger projects where separating SQL from application logic improves maintainability.